pvkraja227/Boardgame-GitHub-Actions/steps.md

 change image in deployment-service.yaml

+commit changes

-commit changes (automatically pipeline starts for any changes in repo and hit commit)
+((commit changes (automatically pipeline starts for any changes in repo and you see in actions)
-run: ./run.sh in runner ec2 if the pipeline doesnt start if deployment not applied in k8s ec2, check: kubectl get nodes (if not present) run: sudo systemctl restart kubelet
+run: ./run.sh in runner ec2, if the pipeline doesnt start. if deployment.yml not applied in k8s ec2, check: kubectl get nodes (if not present) run: sudo systemctl restart kubelet))

 since we are not using AWS, no external IP is present since only 1 worker node, chrome: publicIP:nodeport